Coffs Harbour City

 |Coffs Harbour City - Accommodation and Food Services||2016||2011||Change|

-In 2016, there were 31 people in the Accommodation and Food Services who caught public transport to work (train, bus, tram or ferry) in Coffs Harbour City, compared with 1,972 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 31 people in Accommodation and Food Services who caught public transport to work (train, bus, tram or ferry) in Coffs Harbour City, compared with 1,996 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the Accommodation and Food Services in Coffs Harbour City in 2016 compared to New South Wales shows that 1.1% used public transport, while 69.0% used a private vehicle, compared with 17.3% and 53.5% respectively in New South Wales.
+Analysis of the method of travel to work of the Accommodation and Food Services workforce in Coffs Harbour City in 2016 compared to the New South Wales workforce within Coffs Harbour City shows that 1.1% used public transport, while 69.8% used a private vehicle, compared with 17.4% and 54.1% respectively in New South Wales.

-The major differences between the method of travel to work of the Accommodation and Food Services workforce in Coffs Harbour City and New South Wales were:
+The major differences between the method of travel to work of the Accommodation and Food Services workforce in Coffs Harbour City and the New South Wales workforce were:

 - A smaller percentage of local workers who travelled by bus (1.1% compared to 5.8%)